Filipa Ramos: Biography

 In 2020, she also co-curated the Forum do Futuro, this time with Shumon Basar, Jenna Sutela and Guilherme Blanc.
-Entitled "Vita Nova", the festival answered to the challenges and changes introduced by the Covid-19 pandemic by assuming the shape of a book and inquiring upon the present-future of humanity in a troubled and changing world.
+Entitled "Vita Nova", the festival answered to the challenges and changes introduced by the COVID-19 pandemic by assuming the shape of a book and inquiring upon the present-future of humanity in a troubled and changing world.
 Invited contributors included Sophia Al-Maria, K Allado-McDowell Tosh Basco, Rosi Braidotti, Octavia Butler Ted Chiang, GPT-3, Alexis Pauline Gumbs, Joan Jonas, Kirsten Keller, Tabita Rezaire, Denise Ferreira da Silva, Suzanne Treister, Aby Warburg, Chandra Wickramasinghe, Feifei Zhou.

-She maintains a keen interest and an advocacy position in supporting the rights and welfare of nature and animals, expressed in diffusing pro-animal sensibilities concerning the revision of food, fashion and rearing habits and traditions, as well as promoting ethic and humane knowledge advance in animal studies.
-Accordingly, she advocates for vegetarianism, smaller families, and the end of the factory-meat industry.
+She maintains a keen interest and an advocacy position in supporting the rights and welfare of nonhuman life, expressed in diffusing pro-animal sensibilities concerning the revision of food, fashion and rearing habits and traditions, as well as promoting ethic and humane knowledge advance in animal studies.
+Accordingly, she advocates for the end of the factory-meat industry, vegetarianism and the revision of the concept of the nuclear family and its reproductive goals.
 Her politics tend to the left.

-She lives between Porto and Normandy with Meo, a Portuguese longhair cat; Misha, a Siberian cat; and Tao, an Ibizan hound.
+She lives between Normandy, Paris and Basel.